jsoysouvanh/Refureku/README.md

 Each of those 3 classes contain overridable methods and modifiable fields, and this is where user customization starts.
 ### FileParser
 The parser is probably the class which you will want to change at first to modify the global syntax for reflection.
-If the default Refureku syntax is fine, you can reuse the rfk::FileParser as it is, but let's make a new one to see what we can tweak:
+If the default Refureku syntax is fine, you can reuse the rfk::FileParser as it is, but let's make a new one to see what we can change:
 ```cpp
 //Header file, let's say CustomFileParser.h
 #pragma once